Project60/org.project60.sepa/docs/index.md

 * automatic submission to the banks

 ## Installation
-Use the following steps to install CiviDiscount.
+Use the following steps to install CiviSEPA.
  * **Administer** > **System Settings** > **Extensions**
  * **Add New**
  * Find, download, and install